ahmedhamoud1/Todo-App/README.md

 A new Flutter project.

-Todo App (Activity) created by using FLUTTER WIDGETS , SQFLITE and BLOC statement
+Todo App (Activity) created by using FLUTTER WIDGETS , SQFLITE and BLOC STATEMENT